-We’d stood twice for Kilo and it was time for Captain Morgan to understand that his company had every chance in the world to strike back at the NVA soldiers that had killed so many of his Marines, and he also had a chance to help us.
+We’d stood twice for Kilo and it was time for Captain Carter to understand that his company had every chance in the world to strike back at the NVA soldiers that had killed so many of his Marines, and he also had a chance to help us.

 I gave him the situation we were both in, succinctly and with the conclusion that his attacking up the valley immediately was vital to our survival.

 “We’re set in for the night, Junior, already filed an after action report,” he said, his tone indicating that he was enjoying giving me the news.
 “We’ll be up there to support you at first light, and battalion agrees.
 Too risky to move through this dense a jungle in the dark.
 Our Starlight Scope’s on the blink, over.”